noi-techpark/it.bz.opendatahub.kg/README.md

-  We will be using `https://noi.example.org/` as the base URI below.
+  We will be using `https://kg.opendatahub.bz.it/` as the base URI below.
 Replace it if necessary.

 # Installation

   1. Add a host mapping if you are running on localhost:
      ```
-     127.0.0.1 noi.example.org
+     127.0.0.1 kg.opendatahub.bz.it
      ```
      to `/etc/hosts` (on Linux) or `C:\Windows\System32\Drivers\etc\hosts` (on Windows).
   2. Clone this repository with submodules: